gentlepuck071/aura.finance/Readme.md

   - A mapping of accounts to claimable AURA rewards, as exact decimal strings
 - `rewards.json`
   - A mapping of accounts to BAL rewards considered, as exact decimal strings
-- `proofs/{account}.json`
+- `proofs.json`
-  - For each account, a JSON file with the Merkle proof
+  - For all accounts, a JSON file with all Merkle proofs
 - `log.txt`
   - Log of arguments used, etc.